 Māori Studies also established the University’s kohanga reo and whānau houses.

 Te Kawa a Māui has close links with the University marae - Te Herenga Waka.
 Although it is now a separate unit in the University, the marae was originally created and developed by Māori Studies to be a facility for the teaching and learning needs of Māori Studies students and to be a space on campus where tikanga Māori prevails.
 A number of our Māori Studies courses are focused on marae administration.
 A range of other courses are taught in the marae space.

 Beginning of Te Herenga Waka Marae

 In 1980, Te Herenga Waka Marae was established at 36 Kelburn Parade but was later relocated to 46 Kelburn Parade.
-As such, Victoria was the first University to establish a marae.
+As such, Victoria University of Wellington was the first University to establish a marae.
 It is very much a University community-based marae and has associations to most, if not all, iwi.
 Our carved meeting house, Te Tumu Herenga Waka, was opened with great ceremony in 1986 and has become the Māori centre-piece to support the University's academic scholarship.

 The marae is the University centre of tikanga, te reo and manaakitanga Māori.
 It is used as a teaching facility by Māori Studies and other schools within the University.
 Lunch is available four days a week during the academic year and provides student study space and a computer room - Te Whanake Mauri Tū.
 Many students take part in welcoming, hosting and farewelling manuhiri at the marae.